f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

   :align: center
   :scale: 70%

 To generate a qkview click on the button in the upper right-hand corner.
-It will take some time for the qkyou view to be generated.
+It will take some time for the qkview to be generated.
 Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
-Your iHealth credentials will automatically fill in if entered them previously and can be cleared if you want to use another account, you can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.
+Your iHealth credentials will automatically fill in if you entered them previously and can be cleared if you want to use another account, you can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.

 .. image:: images/rseries_diagnostics/image2.png